A lot of folks have tossed around the idea of capital ships in hisec before, and I think that is a horrible idea.

 What would change (version 4):

-- Nothing.
+- No further changes.
 There would be no escaping the suspect flag while operating an allowed capital ship in hisec.

 Why the change at all?
 (From a lore standpoint)